nerves-project/nerves_examples/hello_phoenix/README.md

 to an umbrella project except that it's actually multiple separate-but-related Elixir apps that use `path` dependencies instead of `in_umbrella` dependencies.
 You can read more about the motivations behind this concept on the embedded-elixir blog post about [Poncho Projects].
+The steps for creating this example source are in [User Interfaces].

 ## Hardware